 Provides estimation methods for markets in equilibrium and disequilibrium.
-Specifically, it supports the estimation of an equilibrium and four disequilibrium models with both correlated and independent shocks.
-It also provides post-estimation analysis tools, such as aggregation and marginal effects calculations.
+Supports the estimation of an equilibrium and four disequilibrium models with both correlated and independent shocks.
+Also provides post-estimation analysis tools, such as aggregation, marginal effect, and shortage calculations.
 The estimation methods are based on full information maximum likelihood techniques given in Maddala and Nelson (1974) <doi:10.2307/1914215>.
 They are implemented using the analytic derivative expressions calculated in Karapanagiotis (2020) <doi:10.2139/ssrn.3525622>.
-The equilibrium estimation constitutes a special case of a system of simultaneous equations.
-The disequilibrium models, instead, replace the market clearing condition with a short side rule and allow for different specifications of price dynamics.
+Standard errors can be estimated by adjusting for heteroscedasticity or clustering.
+The equilibrium estimation constitutes a case of a system of linear, simultaneous equations.
+The disequilibrium models, instead, replace the market-clearing condition with a non-linear, short-side rule and allow for different specifications of price dynamics.

 The code implements a simple version of the radial attention model and solves it.
 The solver is based on a concurrent re-formulation of the value function iteration algorithm.
 Further, it uses an adaptive search grid implementation to provide more accurate optimal control approximations.
 For more implementation details see the documentation.